 To properly grill shrimp it is best to place them on skewers no matter how big the shrimp.

 This makes them easier to control on the grill and easier to cook.
 There are several strategies to skewering shrimp.
 If you skewer them lengthwise you will reduce the natural curling of shrimp as they cook.
 This is good if you want your shrimp nice and straight.
-If you skewer each shrimp twice, once throw the top and then throw the bottom near the tail you will give the cooked shrimp a nice curved shape and make a more attractive kebab.
+If you skewer each shrimp twice, once through the top and then through the bottom near the tail you will give the cooked shrimp a nice curved shape and make a more attractive kebab.
 If you use two skewers you will make a kebab that is easier to turn and hold onto the shrimp.
 As far as the cooking goes none of these really has an effect.
 The one thing to do is make sure you do not pack the shrimp tightly on the skewers.
 This will provide for more even cooking.

 Shrimp are generally sold by weight and sized by the number of shrimp it takes to make a pound.
 So a 40 count shrimp gives you about 40 shrimp per pound.
 When it comes to portion sizes, if shrimp is the main course, plan on about 1/3 to 1/2 pound per person for shelled shrimp or 3/4 pound per person if the shells are still on.
 Grilling shrimp with the shells on will make them more difficult to skewer but helps them hold on to their natural shape better.
 However, you will have the vein problem if you don’t remove the shells.